itsjustchioma/dictionary/README.md

 # Dictionary
-A straightforward dictionary created with Javascript, HTML, and CSS to demonstrate that a project is much more than simply code.
+A straightforward dictionary created with HTML, CSS, and Javascript to demonstrate that a project is much more than simply code.

 Simply type your chosen words into the dictionary to view the results.